chaincodelabs/research-site/research-intro.md

 * Kappos et al. [An Empirical Analysis of Privacy in the Lightning Network](https://arxiv.org/abs/2003.12470) describes multiple privacy attacks on the LN, including identifying unannounced channels and path discovery by an honest-but-curious routing node.
 * Nisslmueller et al. [Toward Active and Passive Confidentiality Attacks On Cryptocurrency Off-Chain Networks](https://arxiv.org/abs/2003.00003) investigates two attacks on Lightning: channel balance probing and timing attacks.
 * Romiti et al. [Cross-Layer Deanonymization Methods in the Lightning Protocol](https://arxiv.org/abs/2007.00764) investigates how the LN interacts with the base layer and what related heuristics may help an attacker to diminish LN users' privacy.

+See [an overview](https://lightningprivacy.com/) of privacy challenges and solutions in Lightning by benthecarman et al.

 # Further resources